Tavira Introduction - Sights & activities - 1 week - Beaches - Airport To Tavira - Day Trips - Barril Beach

-• Day Five – Santa Luzia (possible hike or cycle there)
+• Day Five – Day trip to Santa Luzia and/or Cabanas

 • Day Six – Day trip to Faro

-The following section will detail each of these days in more depth and provide links to further information.
+The following section will detail each of these days and provide links to further information.

 Note: A rental car is not needed to explore the eastern Algarve as there is regular and inexpensive public transport that connects all of the major towns of the region.

-The suggestion for the first day is a relaxing day on the beach, and the finest beach close to Tavira is the Praia de Tavira.
-The beach provides soft golden sands, crystal clear sea waters and has a beautiful natural setting of sand dunes.
-This gorgeous beach is located at the eastern end of the Ilha do Tavira island and is reached via a regular ferry from Tavira.
+The suggestion for the second day is a relaxing day on the beach, and the finest beach close to Tavira is the Praia de Tavira.
+The beach is blessed with soft golden sands, calm sea waters and a beautiful natural setting of sand dunes.
+This beautiful beach is situated at the eastern end of the Ilha do Tavira, a sandbar island with a 10km unbroken sandy coastline.

 Related articles: Praia de Tavira guide - Tavira beach guide

-Day Three - Day Trip to Vila Real de Santo Antonio
+Day 3 - Day Trip to Vila Real de Santo Antonio

 Related articles: Vila Real de Santo Antonio introduction